OTUSOFE365025/project-group-32-crn-45740/ADD Iteration 1.md

 ---

-## Step 3: Choose One or More Elements of the System to Refine
+## ADD Step 3: Choose One or More Elements of the System to Refine

 [cite_start]We will refine the **entire system** in Iteration 1 because it is a greenfield system[cite: 61].

 ---

-## Step 4: Choose One or More Design Concepts that Satisfy the Selected Drivers
+## ADD Step 4: Choose One or More Design Concepts that Satisfy the Selected Drivers

 ### Design Decisions